Expert answers to everyday oral care concerns.

 Read "Gingivitis" article

 What Is It?
 Cold sores and fever blisters are caused by herpes simplex virus type 1 (HSV-1).
 This virus is passed from person to person by saliva (either directly, or by drinking from the same glass or cup) or by skin contact.
+Cold sores usually appear as clusters of tiny blisters on the lip.
+About 8 out of 10 people have the virus that causes cold sores.
+Most people are first infected before they are 10 years old.

 Read "Cold Sores and Fever Blisters" article